nlf/dlite/README.md

 ##Usage

+To start the service, run `launchctl start local.dlite`

-Just use Docker.
+Then just use Docker.
 DLite creates a `/var/run/docker.sock` in your host operating system.

 When opening ports in your docker containers, connect to `local.docker` instead of `localhost`.
 Everything else should just work™